han18/DocumentObjectModel-SBA/README.md

 # DocumentObjectModel-SBA

 # This SBA is a form application that takes input from a user
-# the form clear th input
 # most of the functionalities are in the js file
+# the form clears the input
+it validates  reach input
+it send a success message

 # created a navbar
 # a form
-# images to implement the documentsFragment
+# text to implement the documentsFragment within the file